June 13, 2021

 Sunday Playground Childcare

-We are now providing playground childcare for children ages 2-6 years during the 11:25 Services.
+This Sunday will be our last Sunday to provide playground childcare for children ages 2-6 years during the 11:25 Services.
 We will begin accepting children into the playground starting at 11:15am.
 Please have your children use the restroom (and make sure toddlers have clean diapers) before you bring them to the playground as we will remain outdoors the entire time.
 Be sure to sign in when you arrive to the playground.
 We will need your cell phone number in case we need to contact you during the service.
 Please pick up your children no later than 12:45pm.
 You can register for childcare when you register to attend the services.

-Outdoor Youth Education
+Indoor Youth Education

 - Toddlers/Unitots: https://www.facebook.com/groups/UCOH.YFM.Unitots